hrydgard/ppsspp-site/docs/getting-started/save-data-and-storage-windows.md

 # Save data and storage on Windows

-For general background, see the first part of [/docs/getting-started/save-data-and-storage].
+For general background, see the first part of [the Android page](/docs/getting-started/save-data-and-storage).

-## Moving the memory stick folder
+## Moving the Memory Stick folder

-Find out where PPSSPPWindows64.exe is located (that's the one you're running, right?
-Don't use the 32-bit one unless you have to!).
+Find out where `PPSSPPWindows64.exe` is located.
+(That's the one you're running, right?
+Don't use the 32-bit one unless you have to!)

+You can find it easily in the emulator by navigating to <b class="inapp">Settings -> System -> PSP Memory Stick -> Show Memory Stick folder</b>.

-Then, create a file called "installed.txt" if it's not already there.
-Edit it with notepad.
+Then, create a file called `installed.txt` if it's not already there.
+Edit it with Notepad.
 Here's how it works:

-- No installed.txt: Memory stick is in a subfolder called `memstick` right next to the EXE file.
+- No `installed.txt`: Memory Stick is in a subfolder called `memstick` right next to the EXE file.
-- Installed.txt is empty: Memory stick is in your user folder.
+- `installed.txt` is empty: Memory Stick is in your user folder.
-- Installed.txt contains a path: Memory stick is in that path.
+- `installed.txt` contains a path: Memory Stick is in that path.
 For example `E:\PSP` or whatever you want.